If you buy through links on our site, we may earn an affiliate commission. Details

 Service Out Side Scoring: The current scoring system used in Pickleball where you need to be serving to score points.

-Sideline: The lateral border of the pickleball court delimiting the playing zone from out of bounds area.
+Sideline: The lateral border of the pickleball court delimiting the playing zone from the out-of-bounds area.

-Side Out: Declared after one side loses its service and other side is awarded serve.
+Side Out: Declared after one side loses its service and the other side is awarded the serve.

 Singles: Playing pickleball with only 2 players, one player on each side.